(c) 2014 Trigger Productions/Sony Music

 In closing, allow me to sum things up with a couple of quick, intentional puns.
 It does NOT "Feel Like The First Time" I have heard this record, but it may well be the LAST TIME I pick up something from this band that is not 100% new.
 Why?
 Because these one-time "Juke Box Heroes" are quickly becoming karaoke versions of themselves, and it's really sad for this long-time fan.

-Rating: Its some of the biggest hits from Foreigner, and its performed adequately...if unspectacularly...so crank it to 7, but honestly, there is ZERO reason to pick this CD up.
+Rating: Its some of the biggest hits from Foreigner, and its performed adequately...if unspectacularly...so rock this at 6, but honestly, there is ZERO reason to pick this CD up.
 None.
 You likely already own the best of Foreigner with the REAL band playing, anyway.
 And if not, this isn't even the best live version of any of these songs that you can find elsewhere.